 The second type is roto mold.
 These hot tubs start with a kind of plastic called high-density polyethylene.
 These beads are poured into a large rotating mold that heats and melts the polyethylene into a complete hot tub as it rotates around the mold.
 Both the inside shell and the subframe are all one piece.
 The main advantage here is cost.

 Unlike inflatable tubs, these are more durable, cost less to make than the following type, and are lighter than the average hot tub.
 Just like inflatables, they lack horsepower and heater strength, but they can also be challenging to service or put a cover lifter on, depending on the style.

 Traditional Plugin Hot Tubs

 The third type is the Shell with Sub Frame.
-This is the most common on the market and is made up of a separate shell set into a frame.
-As it is still a 110v spa, it has some of the same deficiencies as the first two.
-What you gain is a more traditional-looking and seating hot tub.
-The only drawback with any 110v spa is its smaller size.
-Due to the limit of the pump, 110v spas are not offered in larger sizes, as the pump is not big enough to move the water through the necessary amount of plumbing required for the size and jets.
+This is the most common on the market, comprising a separate shell set into a frame.
+As this is still a 110v spa, it has some of the same deficiencies as the first two.
+What you gain is a more traditional-looking and seated hot tub.

-The majority of the hot tub industry is made up of tubs that run on 220 volts and will require special wiring like electric stoves, dryers, and other large appliances in your home.
-This segment of the hot tub market is very competitive with many manufacturers’ to choose from
+Most of the hot tub industry comprises tubs that run on 220 volts and require special wirings like electric stoves, dryers, and other large appliances in your home.
+This segment of the hot tub market is very competitive, with many manufacturers to choose from

 A hot tub wired to 220v does not have any of the limits of its 110v cousins.
-They can be as big as you have room for, have as many jets and horsepower power as you want, run the heater at any speed.
-All kinds of features and add-ons to choose from.
+They can be as big as you have room for, have as many jets and horsepower power as you want, and run the heater at any speed, depending on how it is wired.
+You also have plenty of features and add-ons to choose from.
 You can even get one you can swim in.